col-son/Colson_Memex_3.0/docs/HIST1900/HIST 1900 Lectures/Lecture 11 - Computation Incunabula  Memex 2.md

 	- when ENIAC comes around, things change as outputs are able to be recorded, and it can adapt to input
 	- new need comes around with the Cold War
 	- becomes the core of computing of air defence in North America
-- Lot's of need during the Cold War
+- Lots of need during the Cold War
 	- nuclear programs require a lot of computing
 	- all these programs require relearning of code, a job the women are doing
 - Back to Britain